Are Neanderthals and Anatomically Modern Humans the same species?

 As mentioned, Neanderthals had fewer numbers than European AMHs (Cro-Magnons).
 They many have left a smaller genetic footprint from simple dilution.

-And yet, there is a darker possibility for our poor Neanderthals and it seems to be a very likely contribution to the reduced number of Neanderthal genes mentioned above.
+And yet, there is a darker possibility for our poor Neanderthals and unfortunately it seems to be at least part of the story.

 Neanderthals were a physically robust group and physically well adapted to hostile, changeable climate in the Glacial period.
 Still, they mostly only lived till 35 whereas Cro-Magnon adults often lived till 50.